Could computer games actually be good for your child?

 So, instead of feeling guilty about your child’s game playing, why not be curious about it?
 Ask them about their character or skin or avatar.
 Maybe even pick up the controls yourself and join in with a game (if they’ll let you!).
 Don’t worry about not knowing how to play, your child might delight in being the one with the know-how for a change and give you some tips.

-And if you think your child might respond well to therapy using a computer game like Minecraft then why not search for a therapist who specialises in play therapy and enable your child to explore what is going on in their world through an online game that they know and love.
+And if you think your child might respond well to therapy using a computer game like Minecraft then why not search for a therapist who specialises in avatar therapy and enable your child to explore what is going on in their world through an online game that they know and love.

 ‘Fortnite with Grandpa’ in ‘The Daily Telegraph’, 6th June 2020